astrivant/polyad/docs/deployment/operator.md

 ## Daemons change the graph's contract

 A job produces a terminal result.
 A daemon maintains a capability over time.
 Its success condition is a temporal invariant, such as “accept requests while healthy,” with an explicit stop condition.
-A persistent graph is therefore a supervised system rather than a computation with an expected return value.
+A persistent graph supervises those capabilities throughout their lifetime.

 Use two relations over the same vertices: